hoardinghopes/embodying-buber/src/posts/post-5.md

 ## Unbuckle your armour

 We have all learned to gird ourselves in armour – protective layerings – in order to get through our lives safely.
 It probably started in infancy, and was certainly being cast more permanently by early childhood.
 Inside the body armour takes the form of tension, creating stiffness in certain places and slack in others.
-Growing our own armour demands that we make permanent our tensions and stiffness.
+Making ourselves safe by growing our own armour demands that we make permanent our tensions and stiffness.

 It is put in place to protect us, and because all our childhoods were different, it looks slightly different for each of us.
 Some might have shoulders pulled back, others shrugged up, others bowed forwards.
 Some might look at you through their eyebrows, others may seem to lift their head back to peer down at you from a distance; some even like to study you sideways[^fn-youview-chap].